-The adjustment of the blast patterns can be carried out as follows:
+The adjustment can be carried out as follows:

-Determine the upper (OK) and lower (UK) window edges of the Control Cage (1).

-Set the upper window edge (OK) of the control cage to imaginary 11.00 of a dial.
+- Determine the upper (OK) and lower (UK) window edges of the Control Cage (1). - Set the upper window edge (OK) of the control cage to imaginary 11.00 of a dial.
 Place the cage clamps (3) and fix them with nuts (2).
-Finally replace the feed spout (5) onto the control cage.

-Move the blast machine on in direction (V) a 5-8 mm thick steel plate and blast for 45 seconds at full amperage without moving the machine.
+Finally replace the feed spout (4) into the control cage. - Move the blast machine in direction (D) on a 5-8 mm thick steel plate, set the Potentiometer to 0 and blast for 45 seconds at full amperage without moving the machine.

-Move the machine from the blast zone and carefully inspect the steel plate.
+• Move the machine from the blast zone and carefully inspect the steel plate.